SamR1/FitTrackee/docsrc/source/features.rst

 .. note::
   Records may differ from records displayed by the application that originally generated the gpx files.

-- Visibility level can be set separately for workout data and map and analysis data (*new in 0.9.0*):
+- Visibility level can be set separately for workout data, analysis and map (*new in 0.9.0*):

-  - private: only owner can see the workout,
+  - private: only owner can see data,
-  - followers only: only owner and followers can see the workout,
+  - followers only: only owner and followers can see data,
-  - public: anyone can see the workout even unauthenticated users.
+  - public: anyone can see data even unauthenticated users.

+  |
+  | Workout visibility applies to title, description, records and workout data except elevation.
+  | Analysis visibility applies to chart data, elevation and segments, if workout is associated with a gpx file.
+  | Map visibility applies to the map, if workout is associated with a gpx file.
+  |
+  | Default visibility can be set in user preferences.

 .. note::
   | A workout with a gpx file whose visibility for map and analysis data does not allow them to be viewed appears as a workout without a gpx file.
+  | Max speed is returned regardless analysis visibility.

 .. note::
   | Default visibility is private.
 All workouts created before **FitTrackee** 0.9.0 are private.